TBSDrJ/EEG-Image-Reconstruction/ridge_comparisons/README.md

 **Ridge regression results**: MSE: 113.3732, Avg Pearson Corr Coeffs: 0.023811

-Results below in green are better than this, in red are not better.
+Values below in bold are better than Ridge, others are not better.

 Individual missing values are models that gave `nan` values for some reason; I will try to re-run these on CUDA to see if it is an MPS-specific problem (or maybe MacOS 13-specific problem).
 Entire missing rows are for code I haven't built/run yet.